Birmingham UPS Truck Accidents Attorneys

 Were you hurt in a UPS truck accident in Birmingham?
 If so, the Birmingham truck accident lawyers of Farris, Riley & Pitt, LLP are ready to provide you with a free case evaluation and help you understand your legal options.

-Our firm understands how these crashes affect the lives of people, and we work hard to hold the negligent parties fully accountable for the harm they have caused.
-Call (205) 324-1212 today to receive a free and confidential consultation.
+The Farris, Riley & Pitt, LLP personal injury firm understands how these crashes affect the lives of people, and we work hard to hold the negligent parties fully accountable for the harm they have caused.
+Call (205) 324-1212 or contact us online today to receive a free and confidential consultation.